jaep99/PDE-Based-Safe-Path-Planning/README.md

-# Safe-Path-Planning with the Eikonal PDE
+# Safe Path Planning with the Eikonal PDE

 This project was built and tested on MATLAB R2024b.